eleafeit/brettgall.hugo/content/teaching/_index.md

 Chris and I developed a complete set of slides for our book, [R for Marketing Research and Analtyics](http://r-marketing.r-forge.r-project.org/about.html).
 Slides and code are provides for each chapter and follow the book closely.
 [[slides & code](http://r-marketing.r-forge.r-project.org/Instructor/slides-index.html)]

-### R for Reproducable Research
+### R for Reproducible Research
-This tutorial for doctoral students in business explains why you should develop a reproducable workflow for your research and provides an overview of how to use R to automate and document your analysis.
+This tutorial for doctoral students in business explains why you should develop a reproducible workflow for your research and provides an overview of how to use R to automate and document your analysis.
 If you attend a live tutorial, you get to see me do a live analysis of an A/B experiment on the growth of chicks (the baby bird).
 This data was  provided to me by [Sue McDonnell](https://www.vet.upenn.edu/people/faculty-clinician-search/SUEMCDONNELL) who taught me a lot about scientific workflow.
 [[slides & code on GitHub](https://github.com/eleafeit/RforResearch)]